 2016 - The James W. and Anne Dale House, aka the West Chapel Residence, 321 Chapel Road, Black Mountain NC.
 Won 1st place in the juried 2017 George Matsumoto Prize.
 Won a 2017 AIA Asheville award.

 2016 - The Fletcher and Resa Walch House, aka the Black Mountain Residence, 327 Chapel Road, Black Mountain NC.

 2018 - The Jackie Weiner House, aka the Riverview Residence, 220 Riverview Road, Asheville NC.

 2018 - The David and Ashley Mitchell House, aka the Villa Nova Residence, aka Nova Residence, 353 Retreat Ridge Way, Asheville NC.
 Built by Milestone Contracting.
 Won a 2022 AIA Asheville award.
 Photos by Keith Isaacs.

 2019 - The Elizabeth Cole and David Frame House, aka the Faulkner Residence, 14 Faulkner Avenue, Asheville NC.

 2019 - The Alan Williams and Mark Smith Renovation, aka the Middlemont Residence, 39 Middlemont Avenue, Asheville NC.
 Originally a Baptist church built in the 1970s.
 Built by F. R. Koons Custom Homes.
 Sold in 2020 to Chapel Hill-based ISGI LLC.

-2019 - The Martin Devine and Katina Comeaux House, aka the Bartram's Residence, 25 Bartram's Walk Drive, Asheville NC.
+2019 - The Martin Devine and Katina Comeaux House, aka Bartram's Residence, 25 Bartram's Walk Drive, Asheville NC.

-Sources include: Buncombe County Tax Department; Buncombe County Register of Deeds.
+Sources include: Buncombe County Tax Department and Register of Deeds.